By night train from Munich to Rome: direct, comfortable & climate-friendly through the night to Italy

 Own compartment in couchette car from 199 euros

 Your own couchette compartment is Ideal for families or a Group of friends.
-You can book a private compartment for a maximum of 6 people from 199 euros.
-Of which maximum 3 persons adult be, or maximum 5 children up to 14 years old.
-So it works wonderfully: two parents with one to four children.
+You can book a private compartment for a maximum of 4 people from 199 euros.

 Your own compartment in the sleeper car from 159 euros

-You can book a sleeper compartment for one, two or three persons from 159 euros.
-So just for you alone as a single, if you are travelling as a couple as a double or as a triple.
+You can book a sleeper compartment for one or two persons book from 159 euros.
+So just for you alone as a single, if you are travelling as a couple as a double.

 It is important that you book all seats in the compartment.
 Example: if you are travelling alone and book a bed in a double compartment, it is possible that the second bed (because it is a double) will be occupied by someone else.